Frequently Asked Questions

 Feel stuck in your life or are going through a major life transition.

 My approach is warm, supportive, and empathetic.
-I believe that building healthy and trusting relationships with my clients is the foundation of good practice.
+As a therapist, I believe that building healthy and trusting relationships with my clients is the heart of good practice.
+I will empathically listen to your concerns and offer guidance and feedback.
 Together we will work towards thoughtfully examining the issues you are facing and building upon your inner strengths.
-I will empathically listen to your concerns and offer guidance and feedback.

 Is What We Talk About Confidential?